Matson finds profit in China amid Hawaii’s economic downturn

-Matson Inc. is navigating quite profitably through the coronavirus pandemic crushing Hawaii’s economy.
+Hawaii’s biggest ocean cargo transportation firm has found a very profitable opportunity amid the economy- crushing coronavirus pandemic: China.

-The biggest ocean cargo transportation firm serving the state announced today that it earned a 78% higher profit during the three months ended June 30 largely by expanding its long-established service from China to the mainland.
+Matson Inc. more than doubled its long-established service from China to the mainland in recent months, and on Wednesday reported that the move helped drive a 78% increase in profit during the three months ended June 30 despite reduced domestic business.

-Matson said it earned $32.8 million in the period, up from $18.4 million in the same three months last year.
+The Honolulu-based company said it earned $32.8 million in the period, up from $18.4 million in the same three months last year, while revenue slipped to $524 million from $558 million.

+Jack Atkins, a managing director and stock analyst at Arkansas-based financial services firm Stephens Inc., characterized Matson’s second-quarter achievement as “phenomenal.”

-The company generated the dramatic gain largely by chartering six ships that it has used to more than double its China service where demand has been strong for personal protective equipment, cleaning products, electronics for home-working and other e-commerce goods.
+The dramatic profit gain was largely from a move to charter six ships Matson used to more than double its China service, where customer demand has been strong for personal protective equipment, cleaning products, electronics for working from home and many e-commerce goods.

-“It was a business that was desperately needed,” Matt Cox, chairman and CEO of Honolulu-based Matson, said on a conference call with stock analysts.
+“It was a business that was desperately needed,” Matt Cox, Matson chairman and CEO, said on a conference call with stock analysts.
+“Make no mistake, we will look for opportunities created by the recession that we’re now in the middle of.”

 Part of the opportunity in China is from a loss of air cargo service offered by passenger airlines suffering from travel bans and weak demand.

-Cox said Matson plans to maintain its expanded China service through the peak shipping season that runs through October, and has a goal of making the expanded service permanent.
+Cox said Matson plans to maintain its expanded China service through the peak shipping season that runs through October, and a goal is to make the expanded service permanent.

-Another factor benefiting Matson finances in the second quarter was cost-reduction measures that included neighbor island barge service cutbacks, pay cuts and a hiring freeze implemented to help offset business declines in domestic cargo markets.
+Another factor benefiting Matson finances in the second quarter was cost-reduction measures that included neighbor island barge service cutbacks, pay cuts for top-earning employees and a hiring freeze implemented to help offset business declines in domestic cargo markets.

 In Hawaii, Matson said westbound container volume in the second quarter fell about 15% because of the near shutdown of tourism and closure of many retailers.